Gamelan outside Indonesia: Australia and New Zealand

 Most of the gamelans in Australia are associated with universities or schools.
 One of the most famous is the gamelan Digul, made in the Digul prison camp in 1927 and brought to Australia during World War II.
 In cities such as Melbourne, local gamelan groups take the opportunity to play in public to encourage interest both in gamelan music and in Indonesian culture.

 In New Zealand there are two gamelan sets in Wellington, one Javanese and the other Balinese.
 There are gamelan ensembles in Auckland, Christchurch and Dunedin.

-Catalonia
+Spain

 Since July 2013 there is a complete gamelan gong kebyar set in the Museu de la Música de Barcelona.
-From an opening workshop given by professor Andrew Channing, the ensemble has had a stable formation called Gamelan Penempaan Guntur (Gamelan Forge of Thunders).
+From an opening workshop given by professor Andrew Channing, the ensemble has had a stable formation called Gamelan Barasvara.
 The group offers regular concerts at the museum and other venues, including international festivals.